New & Used Mazda MX-5 Miata: In Depth

 GET A FREE PRICE QUOTE

-When it was Introduced in 1989, the Mazda MX-5 Miata was the perfect modern interpretation of a wind-in-the-hair British two-seat sports car.
-The small Japanese maker kept the basics--the dimensions, the front engine and rear-wheel drive, the grippy handling in a minimal package--and subtracted unreliable British components and shoddy assembly quality.
-With Japanese reliability and the soul of something like the legendary Lotus Elan (not to mention its hideaway headlights in the first generation), the Miata was nothing short of a revolution.
+With Japanese reliability and the personality of something like the legendary Lotus Elan (not to mention its hideaway headlights in the first generation), the Miata was nothing short of a revolution.

-Even today, as it has grown somewhat larger and heavier (haven't we all?) and added features unimaginable 25 years ago, the Mazda MX-5 remains the back-to-basics sports car in a market offering many heftier, high-tech roadsters and convertibles that are simply less nimble and less engaging to drive.
+The latest generation of the MX-5 is larger and a bit heavier, but it remains one of the smallest, lightest cars on the market, as well as the back-to-basics sports car in a market offering many heftier, high-tech roadsters and convertibles that are simply less nimble and less engaging to drive.
 Preferably with the top remaining down.

 The 2013 Mazda MX-5 Miata should be at the top of the shopping list--and perhaps the only entry--for drivers who relish affordable open-air fun, razor-sharp handling, and a serious racing pedigree.
 Well into in its third decade and its third generation, the MX-5 Miata long ago became one of the world’s truly iconic sports cars.
 Its fuel-efficient nature makes it an easy car to justify for two-seat commuting, but whether your preferences run more towards top-down motoring at legal speeds or hot laps on local road course, the MX-5 won’t disappoint you.
 It's that good.